citomni/docs/concepts/routing-layer-http-runtime.md

 * If `$action` does not exist, a 500 "action_missing" is raised immediately.
 * The router does not catch exceptions; they propagate to the global error handler.

+> Note: init() is auto-invoked only when the controller extends CitOmni\Kernel\Controller\BaseController.

 ---

 ## 10. Caching and Performance